-Based on the 2009 WTWA Regional Water agreement, the Authority rates for water treatment and transmission by Suffolk and charged to the Isle of Wight are recalculated annually using the utility basis of cost of service for estimated operating and maintenance costs, depreciation and a rate of return based on Suffolk's utility fund bond interest rates.
+Based on the 2009 WTWA Regional Water Agreement, the Authority's rates for water treatment and transmission by Suffolk and charged to the Isle of Wight are recalculated annually using the utility basis of cost of service for estimated operating and maintenance costs, depreciation and a rate of return based on Suffolk's utility fund bond interest rates.
 As part of the agreement, an annual cost true-up is required based upon actual audited costs of the Suffolk water system.
 The Authority's policy is to recognize the pass-through true-up expense and revenue in the year calculated.
-Therefore, the true-up for June 30, 2022 that was approved by the participating localities during fiscal year 2023 was \$162,056, which will simultaneously reduce water sales revenues and water purchase expenses in the fiscal year 2024.
-The agreement expires June 30, 2048 and may continue thereafter, with early termination permitted by Isle of Wight as of July 1, 2038 and Suffolk as of July 1, 2033.
+Therefore, the true-up for June 30, 2023, which was approved by the participating localities during fiscal year 2024, was \$51,392.
+This will simultaneously reduce water sales revenues and water purchase expenses in fiscal year 2025.
+The agreement expires on June 30, 2048, and may continue thereafter, with early termination permitted by Isle of Wight as of July 1, 2038 and Suffolk as of July 1, 2033.